codeslicer0/minicurl/README.md

 	sudo apt-get install -y -f --install-suggests --install-recommends curl libcurl4-openssl-dev

-Minicurl is a very simple and limited single header C++ wrapper around *libcurl*, intended to make the use of HTTP GET and HTTP POST easier.
-Both methods were implemented as static methods and can be used anywhere in your code without the need to manually initialize or instantiate anything.
-However, note that an instance of CURL will be initialized on the first use of any of these methods, so the function *curl_global_init* will be called (as well as the function *curl_global_cleanup* will be called when the program ends).
-Since this may affect your code globally, we recommend you to use *minicurl* just in case all the REST requests your program does are gets and posts.
+Minicurl is a **very simple and limited** single header C++ wrapper around *libcurl*, intended to make the use of HTTP GET and HTTP POST easier (other types of REST requests were not implemented).
+Both methods are static and can be used anywhere in your code without the need to manually initialize or instantiate anything.
+Be aware that the first call of any of them will also call the function *curl_global_init*, which is not thread-safe.
 Everything in *minicurl* is returned as std::string.
-Check the file *test.cpp* for examples.
+Check the *test.cpp* file for examples.

 *Copyright 2019 Jean Diogo (aka [Jango](mailto:jeandiogo@gmail.com))*